top of page

 They don’t.

-They can be trained.
+They are trained.

 What Self-Mastery Actually Means